slightech/MYNT-EYE-D-SDK/docs/en/installation/build_win.md

 # Quick Start Guide for Windows {#build_win}

 The following steps are how to install from source codes.
-If you wanna using prebuilt DLL, please see \link install_exe_win "Windows exe installation"\endlink.
+If you wanna using prebuilt DLL, please see \link install_exe_win Windows exe installation \endlink.

 ## 1. Install Build Tools